pinot-contrib/pinot-docs/basics/getting-started/running-pinot-locally.md

 Note that some installations of the JDK do not contain the JNI bindings necessary to run all tests.
 If you see an error like `java.lang.UnsatisfiedLinkError` while running tests, you might need to change your JDK.

-If using Homebrew, install AdoptOpenJDK 11 using `brew install --cask adoptopenjdk11`.
+If using Homebrew, install Eclipse Temurin 11 using `brew install --cask temurin@11`.

 {% hint style="info" %}
 **Support for M1 and M2 Mac systems**